MoreiraLAB/synpred/README.md

 	Only the files in "support/CCLE_log_file.csv" will be called.
 	Input and output files at the "datasets" folder.
 8. `synpred_join_features.py` - Join the dataset's classes and IDs.
-9. `synpred_generate_dataset_optimized.py` - Run to generate dimensionality reduction (PCA) on the CCLE subsets. and keep only the cell lines present in the NCI-ALMANAC dataset.
+9. `synpred_generate_dataset_optimized.py` - Run this script to generate dimensionality reduction (PCA) on the CCLE subsets. and keep only the cell lines present in the NCI-ALMANAC dataset.
-10. `synpred_keras.py` - Neural network with keras/tensorflow.
+10. `synpred_keras.py` - Neural network to be run with keras/tensorflow.
 To be called from the command line or script 11.
 11. `synpred_gridsearch_keras.py` - Run the gridsearch on the `synpred_keras.py`.
 Outputs to "evaluation_summary" folder.
 This makes use of only 100% of the dataset.
 12. `synpred_keras_final.py` - Neural network with keras/tensorflow after gridsearch.
 To be called from the command line or script 13.
 13. `synpred_best_keras_final.py` - Run and save the best keras models.